These drawings do not have a title, date or assignment number. Just the drawings. I wonder what the prompt was.

 My mom was an artist — not professionally, but she did have talent at drawing.
 I found the pencil drawing below among her things and I think it is of a neighbor.
 I know Mom drew (in chalk) a portrait of Marie, Jean’s older sister who died when she was around a year old.
 Her mom, June, gave it to me, along with a drawing of their house that Mom drew, at my Mom’s funeral.

 The artists at the Famous Artist School sent the painting back with critiques via a piece of translucent paper over the original piece and suggestions in writing and on the drawing itself:

 This piece was completed July 27, 1967.
 It was lesson 1B, Assignment 2.
 Opaque Plate – 4.
 She was 32 when she painted this.
 I was 10, soon to be 11.
 Kevin was 4.
-While my mother was not completely personally unfamiliar with real lighthouses in 1967 — she probably saw the Two Rivers lighthouses … Continue reading

 Among other things, my mother was an artist.
 She dabbled in lots of crafty things, but she held a certificate that she was actually an artist — or at least that she finished coursework to be an artist.
 She took a correspondence course from, I think, the Famous Artists School.
 I was young, but I remember her doing her artwork and sending it in to be graded.
 The books from the art school are still at the house in Elgin.
 Here, I think, is one of the pieces she created for the course.
 I think she might have hung this in the house at one time.
 I certainly remember it.